Time's Up Calls For An Investigation Into Manhattan DA's Handling Of Harvey Weinstein Assault Case

 "Reports that District Attorney Cyrus Vance could have been improperly influenced by Mr. Weinstein and/or his representatives, and that senior officials within the DA’s office may have sought to intimidate Battilana are particularly disturbing and merit investigation," the Time's Up letter reads.
 "Similarly, reports that the New York Police Department chose to isolate Battilana from Vance’s staff because they feared his office was actively working to discredit her story demand immediate scrutiny."

-Vance's office had no immediate comment on the letter, but told BuzzFeed News that a statement would be issued later in the day.
+"From time to time we'll have our disagreements, but we will never allow them to undermine this shared endeavor," the statement reads.

+A lawyer for Weinstein said in statement that he's "stunned" New York Magazine reported Battilana's complaint "without including the fact that in a sworn affidavit, Ambra stated in substance that her complaint against Harvey was the result of a misunderstanding and that her decision to report the incident to the police, was attributed by her to ‘bad advice’ she received.
+NY Magazine also failed to mention the fact that her Affidavit was reviewed by her and her own attorneys, including her long time Italian lawyer before she signed it under oath."

 A representative for Cuomo's office did not immediately respond to a request for comment.

 Time's Up wants the governor to look into "the full decision-making process" in the case, including any correspondence between the district attorney's office and any of Weinstein's representatives.